rodericasm/openmusictheory/docs/README.md

 Major funding and technological support (including the building of the technology behind the interactive music notation modules found in this text) came from the team at [Trinket](http://www.trinket.io).

 The first major edition of OMT was made possible financially by [a crowdfunding campaign](http://www.hybridpedagogy.com/page-two/open-interactive-music-theory-textbook-campaign-update/) in the summer of 2014.
 Many thanks to the donors who supported the project (listed on the [about](about.html) page).

+_Note: This is a re-skin of the original textbook, revisions to this version are purely vanity.
+You can check out the original textbook here [openmusictheory.com](http://openmusictheory.com/)._